-Options says that it was acting on an 'execution only' basis for Mrs H. It gave her warnings about what this meant and told her that she should seek independent financial advice.
+Options says that it was acting on an 'execution' only basis for Mrs H. It gave her warnings about what this meant and told her that she should seek independent financial advice.
 Options also says that it agreed with Caledonian that Caledonian wouldn't provide any advice to customers.
 And it didn't think that it was.

 In response to Mrs H's complaint, Options has told us that it thinks it was brought to us out of time.
 And it doesn't consent to us investigating it.
-Mrs H's investment was made in December 2012 and Options says that the complaint was made to it by Mrs H's representatives in February 2020.
+Mrs H's investment was made in December 2012 and the complaint was made to Options by Mrs H's representative in July 2023.
 So that's longer than the six years allowed under our rules.
 Options also says that Mrs H should have known more than three years before she complained that she had cause to complain to Options.
-It says it thinks that because Mrs H signed paperwork when she applied for the SIPP, acknowledging the rights that she was giving up from her existing scheme, this means she should have known she could complain back then in 2012.
+It says it thinks that because Mrs H signed paperwork when she applied for the SIPP, acknowledging the rights that she was giving up from her existing scheme, this means she should have known she could complain back in 2012.
+It also says that because of the development of case law in October 2018, whereby SIPP providers were found to be liable to customers in certain circumstances, she should have reasonably known that she had cause for complaint back then at the latest.
+So it says her complaint has been brought outside of the three year requirement of our rules as well.